 This is one example of artificial intelligence that demonstrates how AI is helping marketing teams scale creative production and improve performance without increasing resources.

-4. AI in Manufacturing & Operations: Efficiency, Uptime & Predictive Maintenance
+4. AI in Manufacturing & Operations: Efficiency, Uptime, and Predictive Maintenance

 In manufacturing and operations, AI is delivering value where efficiency, precision, and uptime matter most, analyzing production data in real time to help teams predict failures, optimize workflows, and reduce costly downtime.